thindil/steamsky/bin/doc/MODDING.md

   1 and 100.
 - BaseType: In which bases type recipe can be bought.
 If not set, recipe will be know from beginning of game.
-Values: 1 for Industrial, 2 for Agricultural, 3 for Refinery and 4 for Shipyard
+Values: 1 for Industrial, 2 for Agricultural, 3 for Refinery, 4 for Shipyard and 5 for Military.
 - Time: optional parameter.
 How long in minutes take crafting selected recipe.
   If not set, it take 15 minutes.